flowtoolz/GetLaid/README.md

 So here is what you get using the Interface Builder:

-* :no_entry_sign: The IB has slow performance.
+* :no_entry_sign: The IB is slow.
 Opening and loading a storyboard usually has a significant delay.
 * :no_entry_sign: The IB does not make it obvious where configurations deviate from defaults, i.e. where they have been manipulated by a developer.
 * :no_entry_sign: Handleing complex interfaces through pointing, zooming, scrolling and selecting, intertwined with keyboard input is actually pretty fucking slow.
 * :no_entry_sign: Algorithmic (dynamic) layouts are impossible.
 However, often the mere existence of a view is determined at runtime, or layouts depend on data.
 * :no_entry_sign: What constraints are actually applied is less explicit, in particular in the context of the code.
 * :no_entry_sign: IB files create a mess with collaboration and version control systems like git.
-* :no_entry_sign: IB files mess up the architecture I: They entangle the logical definition of the interface (which constitute something like a "view model") with highly system specific file formats.
+* :no_entry_sign: IB files mess up the architecture I: They entangle the logical definition of the interface (which constitutes something like a "view model") with highly system specific file formats.
 * :no_entry_sign: IB files mess up the architecture II: They entangle the logical definition of screen flow (high level navigation) with highly system specific file formats.
+* :no_entry_sign: Setting very specific constraints with multipliers etc. and also debugging layout issues are a nightmare with the IB.
 * :no_entry_sign: Coding animations often requires to access or even replace constraints.
 Good luck doing that when using the IB!
-* :no_entry_sign: There are more initializers to worry about as well as the generel interoperation between code and IB files.
+* :no_entry_sign: There are more initializers to worry about as well as the general interoperation between code and IB files.
 * :no_entry_sign: Communicating with views requires to create outlets, which is actually quite cumbersome.
 * :no_entry_sign: Your app will be harder to port to other platforms, even within the Apple universe.
 * :no_entry_sign: It is harder to build nested interfaces with container- and child view controllers.